Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### Unit Cards

 These cards represent characters and creatures critical for both offence and defence.
 Unit cards have Attack and Defense values, as well as a defined Range (close, mid, or far).
-Units can only be deployed on to the battlefield.
+Units can only be deployed onto the battlefield.

 ### Upgrade Cards